Koushikphy/Koushikphy.github.io/_posts/2022-02-13-shared-expense-manager.md

-A Simeple app for managing group shared expenses.
+A Simple app for managing group shared expenses.
 Just add users group and categories, and enter individual expense records to keep track of the group shares.
-Built with Flutter framework, this app can be compiled for both Andoroid and iOS.
+Built with Flutter framework, this app can be compiled for both Android and iOS.